 Kazakhstan-China Pipeline LLP (the "Company") was established as a limited liability partnership on 6 July 2004 in accordance with the legislation of the Republic of Kazakhstan.
-The Company is owned by two founders: China National Oil and Gas Exploration and Development Company ("CNODC"), a subsidiary of China National Petroleum Corporation ("CNPC"), and KazTransOil Joint Stock Company ("KazTransOil"), a subsidiary of National Company "KazMunayGas" Joint Stock Company ("KazTransOil"), a subsidiary of National Company "KazMunayGas" Joint Stock Company ("KazTransOil"), a subsidiary of National Company "KazMunayGas" Joint Stock Company ("KazTransOil"), a subsidiary of National Company "KazMunayGas" Joint Stock Company ("KazTransOil and CNODC on an equal basis.
+The Company is owned by two founders: China National Oil and Gas Exploration and Development Company ("CNODC"), a subsidiary of China National Petroleum Corporation ("CNPC"), and KazTransOil Joint Stock Company ("KazTransOil"), a subsidiary of National Company "KazMunayGas" Joint Stock Company ("KazMunayGas"); each founder owns 50% share in the charter capital of the Company.
+The Company is jointly controlled by KazTransOil and CNODC on an equal basis.
 KazTransOil is controlled by the Government of the Republic of Kazakhstan through National Welfare Fund "Samruk-Kazyna" JSC holding company ("Samruk-Kazyna") (90%) and the National Bank of the Republic of Kazakhstan (10%), while CNODC is fully owned by the Government of the People's Republic of China (PRC) through CNPC state-owned company.

-On 17 May 2004, the Government of the People's Republic of China and the Government of the Republic of Kazakhstan signed the Framework Agreement on Development of Overall Cooperation in eil and gas sector.
-In addition, on 17 May 2004, CNPC and KazMunayGas entered into the Agreement for main construction principles of 965.1 km long Atasu-Alashankou eil pipeline, and en 20 December 2006, CNPC and KazMunayGas entered into the Agreement for main construction principles of the second phase of Kazakhstan-China eil pipeline, as well as Addendum No.1 thereto dated 18 August 2007.
+On 17 May 2004, the Government of the People's Republic of China and the Government of the Republic of Kazakhstan signed the Framework Agreement on Development of Overall Cooperation in oil and gas sector.
+In addition, on 17 May 2004, CNPC and KazMunayGas entered into the Agreement for main construction principles of 965.1 km long Atasu-Alashankou oil pipeline, and on 20 December 2006, CNPC and KazMunayGas entered into the Agreement for main construction principles of the second phase of Kazakhstan-China oil pipeline, as well as Addendum No.1 thereto dated 18 August 2007.